WHAT IS MOOT PARLIAMENT PROGRAMME?

 |“I have learnt to be more empathetic towards the underprivileged individuals in our community.
 Through our research and interaction with them – their problems are no longer case studies on a textbook but rather, real life difficulties that many face on a daily basis.
 This has taught me to understand how privileged I am, and also to constantly question how I am able to offer help and support to the underprivileged in my community.” – Laura, Secondary 3 MPP 2015/16 Participant from Raffles Girls’ School

-Time Period and Commitment: Students mentors must commit to a time period from October to August.
-Key events within this time period include the introductory lecture, structured mentor-mentee meetings, and the eventual debates themselves, outside of which student mentors can meet and mentor their teams at their own discretion.
+Student mentors must commit to a time period from October to August.
+Key events within this time period include the MPP Symposium, structured mentor-mentee meetings, and the eventual Parliamentary debates themselves, outside of which student mentors can meet and mentor their teams at their own discretion.